-8.2.42 Read JEDEC ID (9Fh)
+8.2.27 Read JEDEC ID (9Fh)

-For compatibility reasons, the W25Q512NW provides several instructions to electronically determine the identity of the device.
+For compatibility reasons, the W25R128JV provides several instructions to electronically determine the identity of the device.
 The Read JEDEC ID instruction is compatible with the JEDEC standard for SPI compatible serial memories that was adopted in 2003.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "9Fh".
-The JEDEC assigned Manufacturer ID byte for Winbond (EFh) and two Device ID bytes, Memory Type (ID15-ID8) and Capacity (ID7-ID0) are then shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 50.
+The JEDEC assigned Manufacturer ID byte for Winbond (EFh) and two Device ID bytes, Memory Type (ID15-ID8) and Capacity (ID7-ID0) are then shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 32.
 For memory type and capacity values refer to Manufacturer and Device Identification table.

-Figure 50.
+Figure 32.
 Read JEDEC ID Instruction

-8.2.43 Read SFDP Register (5Ah)
+8.2.28 Read SFDP Register (5Ah)

-The W25Q512NW features a 256-Byte Serial Flash Discoverable Parameter (SFDP) register that contains information about device configurations, available instructions and other features.
+The W25R128JV features a 256-Byte Serial Flash Discoverable Parameter (SFDP) register that contains information about device configurations, available instructions and other features.
 The SFDP parameters are stored in one or more Parameter Identification (PID) tables.
-Currently only one PID table is specified, but more may be added in the future.
+Currently two PID table is specified, but more may be added in the future.
 The Read SFDP Register instruction is compatible with the SFDP standard initially established in 2010 for PC and other applications, as well as the JEDEC standard JESD216 that is published in 2011.
 Most Winbond SpiFlash Memories shipped after June 2011 (date code 1124 and beyond) support the SFDP feature as specified in the applicable datasheet.

 The Read SFDP instruction is initiated by driving the /CS pin low and shifting the instruction code "5Ah" followed by a 24-bit address (A23-A0)(1) into the DI pin.
-Eight "dummy" clocks are also required before the SFDP register contents are shifted out on the falling edge of the 40th CLK with most significant bit (MSB) first as shown in Figure 51.
-For SFDP register values and descriptions, please refer to the Winbond Application Note for SFDP Definition Table.
+Eight "dummy" clocks are also required before the SFDP register contents are shifted out on the falling edge of the 40th CLK with most significant bit (MSB) first as shown in Figure 33.
+For SFDP register values and descriptions, please refer to the following SFDP Definition table.

-Note: 1.
-A23-A8 = 0; A7-A0 are used to define the starting byte address for the 256-Byte SFDP Register.
+Note 1: A23-A8 = 0: A7-A0 are used to define the starting byte address for the 256-Byte SFDP Register.

-Figure 51.
-Read SFDP Register Instruction Sequence Diagram
+Figure 33.
+Read SFDP Register Instruction